adithyabh/adithyabh.github.io/_pages/about.md

 Research Interests
 ======
-I have two broad directions that interest me the most in NLP, stemming from two distinct points of view I harbor.
+Two broad directions interest me the most, stemming from two distinct points of view I harbor.

 First, I am curious about the inner workings of (Large) Language Models.
 We can throw together a nice looking loss function, a reasonable training loop, some compute and lots of data - and voila!
 A model starts generating near-fluent text.
 But, *what* does it learn?
 Does it reverse-engineer rules of grammar?
 In this context, I am interested in two counterposing approaches:
 - How can we best port human knowledge of Natural Language (e.g. linguistic structure, disambiguation of context, and so on) to a Language Model by modifying the model, training process and/or the data?
 More practically, can this lead us to better parameter and data efficiency?